-On the basis of and with reference to the preceding sections and in accordance with best practice II.1.5 of the Dutch Corporate Governance Code of December 2008, and Article 5:25c of the Financial Markets Supervision Act, the Management Board confirms that internal controls over financial reporting provide a reasonable level of assurance that the financial reporting does not contain any material inaccuracies, and confirms that these controls functioned properly in the year under review and that there are no indications that they will not continue to do so.
+On the basis of, and with reference to, the preceding sections and in accordance with best practice II.1.5 of the Dutch Corporate Governance Code, the Management Board confirms that internal controls over financial reporting provide a reasonable level of assurance that the financial reporting does not contain any material inaccuracies, and confirms that these controls functioned properly in the year under review and that there are no indications that they will not continue to do so.

 The financial statements fairly represent the Company's financial condition and the results of the Company's operations and provide the required disclosures.
-It should be noted that the above does not imply that these systems and procedures provide absolute assurance as to the realization of operational and strategic business objectives, or that they can prevent all misstatements, inaccuracies, errors, fraud and non-compliances with legislation, rules and regulations.
+It should be noted that the above does not imply that these systems and procedures provide absolute assurance as to the realization of operational and strategic business objectives, or that they can prevent all misstatements, inaccuracies, errors, fraud and noncompliances with legislation, rules and regulations.

-In view of all of the above, the Management Board confirms that, to the best of its knowledge, the financial statements give a true and fair view of the assets, liabilities, financial position and profit or loss of the Company, and the management report includes a fair review of the position at the balance sheet date and the development and performance of the business during the financial year together with a description of the principal risks and uncertainties that the Company faces.
+In view of all of the above and in accordance with Article 5:25c of the Financial Markets Supervision Act, the Management Board confirms that, to the best of its knowledge:

+- The financial statements give a true and fair view of the assets, liabilities, financial position and profit or loss of the Company. - The Annual Report gives a true and fair review of the position at the balance sheet date, an explanation about the development and performance of the business during the financial year together with a description of the principal risks and uncertainties that the Company faces.